albar965/littlenavmap-manual/en/GLOSSARY1.md

 ### Add-on airport
 FSX/P3D: All scenery data that is found outside of the base flight simulator `Scenery` directory is considered an add-on.

-X-Plane: All airports in the `Custom Scenery` folder are considered add-on airports and will be highlighted accordingly.
+X-Plane: All airports in the `Custom Scenery` directory are considered add-on airports and will be highlighted accordingly.

 ### Approach Procedure
 An approach procedure is a series of maneuvers for the transfer of an aircraft in instrument flight conditions from the initial approach to a landing or to a point from which a landing may be made visually.
 If a flight plan includes a standard arrival procedure (STAR), an approach procedure will normally follow the STAR.